ngecom/ngbilling/README.md

 # ngbilling
 OpenSource Telecom Billing and Rating for MVNO or Recurring Billing Business.
-Some of the interesting usecases are available in last sections.
+Some of the interesting supported usecases are available in last sections.
 Customized plugins can be configured easly to add features.

 # Supported Business in Free version.
   * Any Recurring Invoice Monthly Billing.